What we do

 - Yellow pages directories

 Our business-to-consumer yellow pages directories feature classified advertising through a range of advertisement types.
 Businesses pay for advertisements based on size, color and artwork ranging from a black and white quarter column advert to a full page color spread.
-We provide dedicated phone lines, enabling our advertisers to see when business leads have come from our yellow pages directories.
+We can also provide dedicated phone lines, enabling our advertisers to see when business leads have come from our yellow pages directories.

 - White pages directories